MKLab-ITI/pygrank/documentation/functional.md

 Of the two options, the first is much more intuitive and allows signals to simply be parsed by algorithms.
-For example, given a graph and a list of seed nodes, you can write the following snippet to normalized a pagerank algorithm's
+For example, given a graph and a list of seed nodes, you can write the following snippet to normalize a pagerank algorithm's
 output:

 ```python